KovalevEvgeniy/module-creator/README.md

 ### Parent methods
 Several methods already exist by default, but of course you can override them.

+Wrapper method for adding event listeners.
+You can read more about its use in the Bindings block.
 ``` js
 inst._getEventList()
 ```